paulthp/TP_NGS_ClownFish_Paul/readme.md

 ## Dataset, paper of interest

 The reads are available on NCBI SRA dataset, under BioProject PRJNA482393 and BioProject PRJNA482578.
 Reads are found in 6 files, from SRR7591064 to SRR7591069.

+## Workflow

+There are several steps to complete this study.
+The reads are download from the NCBI.
+They are 50 nucleotides length.
+First we determine there quality to know the validity of the study performed.
+Then the qua

+# Download the data

+_Download.sh_
+Download the reads for the study.

 For each file, a *fastq-dump* has been performed to download the data as fastq files Using awk, sequence names has been renamed (trinity need that their name ends with "/1" for R1 and "/2" for R2)